damianoncloud/damianoncloud/README.md

 - 👋 Hi, I’m @damianoncloud
 - 👀 I’m interested in web development and technologies
-- 🌱 I’m currently learning TypeScript
+- I’m looking to collaborate on projects
-- 💞️ I’m looking to collaborate on projects
+- My stack is Javascript, React and Python

 <!---
 damianoncloud/damianoncloud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.